-Table 5 shows these statistical summaries of the 11 teams' HM plots.
-For this analysis, we exclude indices of congruency, over-, under- clustering of Team 9, 10 and 11 as some concepts were included in multiple clusters.
+Table 5 shows these statistical summaries of the eight teams' HM plots.
+In our data set, teams 9, 10, and 11 created overlapping clusters, meaning that some of their concepts were put in more than one cluster.
 If the teams grouped individual concept to multiple clusters, no diagonal patterns exist.
+Therefore, we excluded congruency, over-clustering, or under-clustering indices of the data from team 9-11 in this analysis.